ikakara-team/grails-aws-orguserteam/README.md

 See <a href="https://github.com/ikakara-team/grails-aws-instance">aws-instance README</a>

 By default, automatically creates DynamoDB tables w/ "DEV" prefix.
-Sys (admin) controllers to manage Orgs, Users and Teams use the homePath of "/".
+Sys (admin) controllers to manage Orgs, Users and Folders use the homePath of "/".
 ```
 grails {
   plugin {